 It has been a while since I updated this section and since I wrote it a lot has changed.
-When I first wrote a page about dartboard lighting the big invention was the ‘Circumlumiator’ back in 2005 later to be updated a couple of years later.
-It was the only purpose-built dartboard lighting system for the dartboard.
-It effectively eliminated shadow give the dart player the best light dartboard on the market.
+When I first wrote a page about dartboard lighting in 2005 the big invention was the ‘Circumlumiator’ this was again updated a couple of years later.
+Back then this was the only purpose-built dartboard lighting system.
+It effectively eliminated shadow giving the dart player the best light dartboard on the market.

 The board was light by a circle tube light encased in dart proof clear surround.
 The initial design I felt lacked in its finished construction.
 However, it was one of the first 25 to roll off the construction line and I believe one of the first to hit the UK shores.
 I gave my feedback to the inventor, Scott Harrison, he then reviewed the ‘Circumluminator’ and version two was an improvement.

 "The lamp housing is now injection moulded of Lexan polycarbonate and is 5mm thick throughout.
 The slotted keyway for mounting the dartboard is substantially stronger and the plastic springs extending from the back of the lamp housing now hold the dartboard securely, preventing it from accidental rotation during play.

 The custom graphics displayed backlit on the radial face of The Circumluminator are now printed on heavyweight, glossy photo paper of much higher quality than the lightweight matte finish paper I used initially.

 Graphics are now standard design on the annular outside surface of The Circumluminator to prevent bright light from escaping from the periphery of The Circumluminator.

 New neon lamp with one made of a special new glass that emits a warm white which is twice as bright as the early model